addpipe/react-pipe-media-recorder/README.md

 export default SingleRecorder;
 ```

-### Inserting multiple recorders into the page
+### Inserting multiple recorders into the page and loading from S1

-This example demonstrates how to insert multiple Pipe recorders into the page.
+This example demonstrates how to insert multiple Pipe recorders into the page and also load Pipe from our S1 client delivery servers, rather than our CDN.

 ```jsx
 import { useState } from "react";